ricardozacarias/ricardozacarias.github.io/test.md

 ### Fig. 1 - AirBnB listings for every 1000 residents in (some) European capitals

+*Number of unique listings that received a review in 2019 divided by the city population.*

 <p align="center">
   <img src="/assets/posts/tourism/listings_by_city.png" />
 </p>